wshclth/gtsd/README.md

 # Generalized Time Series Decomposition
-GPU Accelerated Time Series Decomposition by means of the Self Similarity Matrix.
+Generalized Time Series Decomposition is an experimental method of generating and using large recurrence plots to self identify and segment away features of an unknown time series.